Dr. DiResta and Public Health Initiatives

 In Photo: Speakers at the MFAS Public Health Symposium Drs.
 Shih, DiResta, Tower, Bruce and Wrobel

 APMA/TDI Public Health Fellowship

-President of the MPMS Community Service Foundation
+Chair of the MFAS Community Service Foundation